 This selection allows resources to be added back to the Diagnostic Test List.
-The Diagnostic Test List Menu lists all resources that can be added back to the Diagnostic Test List.
+The Diagnostic Test List Menu lists all resources that can be added back to the Diagnostic

 Note: Only resources that were previously detected by the diagnostics and deleted from the Diagnostic Test List are listed.
-If no resources are available to be added, then none will be listed.
+If no resources are available to be added, then none are listed.